sp2ong/HBMonv2/README.md

     In config.py you can choose one of the predefined HBmonitor colors or define your own by entering the code in THEME_COLOR

     If not need monitor online rules (I am not recommend) please use in config.py BRIDGES_INC = False

+---

+**hbmonitor3 by KC1AWV**

+Python 3 implementation of N0MJS HBmonitor for HBlink https://github.com/kc1awv/hbmonitor3

+---

+Copyright (C) 2013-2018  Cortney T. Buffington, N0MJS <n0mjs@me.com>

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301  USA

+---